Question from a subscriber about ear pain from sleeping on her side.

 1. I needed to replace my bean speaker pillow.

-I grabbed the hard speakers- the ones I shared with you that I did not like – to try again.
-Unfortunately I still found them to be uncomfortable.
-The pillow I use to sleep with is VERY thin and I could feel them.
-PLUS
+I grabbed the hard speakers- the ones I shared with you that I did not like in one of the Youtube Videos– to try again.
+Unfortunately, I still found them to be uncomfortable.
+The pillow I use to sleep with is VERY thin, and I could feel them.
+PLUS, my neck was uncomfortable.

 2. My neck was uncomfortable.
 The bean was higher and accommodated my posture while on my side.